deployphp/docs/advanced/deploy-strategies.md

 ### Build server

-If you have a lot of servers where are you going to deploy your application, or you are going to use CI server, it's better to build release on one server and upload files to application servers.
+If you have a lot of servers where are you going to deploy your application, or you are going to use a CI server, it's better to build your release on one server and then upload files to the application servers.

 To do that create a _build_ local task: